AAGI-Org-AU-Public/quarto_word/README.md

 # quarto_word

-Working repo for sharing a template for S&amp;S reporting with Quarto and Word
+Working repo for sharing a template for S&amp;S reporting with Quarto and Word that follows AAGI comms' style guidelines.